Vintaragroup/bail-bonds-UI-app/server/README.md

 - ENRICHMENT_PROVIDERS — comma-separated list of enabled enrichment providers (e.g., `pipl,whitepages`)
 - PIPL_API_KEY — API key used for Pipl enrichment lookups
  - APP_NAME — App name used in invite subject/body (optional)
+ - ENRICHMENT_API_URL — Base URL of the external enrichment service (proxy target), e.g., http://localhost:4000
+ - ENRICHMENT_PROXY_TIMEOUT_MS — Timeout in ms when proxying to the enrichment service (default 10000)

 Notes:
 - The server also reads environment from the repo root .env (for convenience), but server/.env takes precedence during development.